Venue: Department of the Taoiseach, Room 301, Government Buildings, D02 R583

 Venue: Department of the Taoiseach, Government Buildings

-Non-members in attendance: Paul Morrin and Richard McMahon (CSO Senior Management), Ms. Claire Hanley (Secretary).
-Mr. Kieran Culhane (CSO) attended for item 6 of the agenda.
+Non-members in attendance: Mr. Paul Morrin, Mr. Joe Treacy (CSO Senior Management) and Ms. Claire Hanley (Secretary).
+Ms. Maria Hurley (CSO) attended for item 3.

 The minutes of the previous meeting were agreed.

 The Director General briefed the Board on a number of recent developments within CSO and at European level.
-Specific issues were selected for further discussion.
+Specific issues were selected for further discussion, these included:

 Irish Government Statistical Service (IGSS) secondments